 Third, do not to add too much Onslaught.
-The yellow jackets will avoid any mix which is too strong.
-All you need is a little.
+The yellow jackets will avoid any mix which is too strong so the recommended mixture rate listed above would be the most needed.
 And remember these Bait Guards can be hung on a tree branch or out a window so children or pets cannot reach the placement so make it inaccessible if possible.
 Remember, yellow jackets have a tremendous sense of smell and will find it quickly.

 Some more notes on baiting: